 Although Harry had several risk factors (Caucasian male over 50 with history of acid reflux), he had no idea reflux could progress to Barrett's esophagus and esophagus cancer.1-5

 After conversations with his doctors and careful consideration, Harry decided radiofrequency ablation (RFA) was the best option to treat his Barrett’s esophagus.

 If I had not had this procedure, then I would have cancer of my esophagus.

 Radiofrequency ablation (RFA) uses heat to remove tissue damaged by Barrett’s esophagus.
 The Barrx™ radiofrequency ablation system technology is designed to remove tissue affected by Barrett’s, while preserving the underlying healthy tissue.6 Multiple studies demonstrate the effectiveness of RFA in treating Barrett’s esophagus.7–11

-Now clear of Barrett’s esophagus, Harry works hard to make sure his Barrett’s doesn’t come back with diet changes and by keeping his annual doctor’s visits.
+Now clear of Barrett’s esophagus, Harry works hard to reduce the risk that his Barrett's comes back with diet changes and by keeping his annual doctor’s visits.
 Harry feels that his health has improved since his treatments.
 “I feel much better now than I did, say 10 years ago.
 I’m quite active.”
 Harry’s happy to report he and his wife are ballroom dancing again.

 Spechler S. et al. Barrett’s Esophagus.
 N Engl J Med 2014; 371:836–45.

-Pohl H, Welch G et al. The Role of Over Diagnosis and Reclassification in the Marked Increase of Esophageal Adenocarcinoma Incidence.
-J Natl Cancer Inst 2005;97:142-6.
+Pohl H, Welch G. The Role of Overdiagnosis and Reclassification in the Marked Increase of Oesophagus Adenocarcinoma Incidence.
+J Natl Cancer Inst 2005;97(2):142–6.

 Hvid-Jensen F et al. Incidence of Adenocarcinoma Among Patients with Barrett’s Esophagus.
 N Engl J Med 2011;365:1375–83.